-We detect DNA from dying neurons in the blood — a biomarker of neurodegeneration.
+We detect DNA from dying neurons—a blood biomarker of neurodegeneration

 Monitor cell-specific biomarkers of neurodegeneration with our screening tools.